Share this article:

 In fact, the history of hemp is present in historical texts from around the globe.
 Between the middle ages 1600-1800.
 Hemp has been used as an important ingredient for developing ropes, ladders, and sails for ships, and actually revolutionised many industries!

-GEORGE WASHINGTON AND HEMP
+GEORGE WASHINGTON AND HIS LINK WITH HEMP

 Historians learnt from his diaries, that George Washington (America’s first President), not only grew Hemp, but also actively promoted its growth.
 Probably his most famous quote on the subject, coming from one of his letters (dated 24 Feb 1794), to his farm plantation field manager: